safespring/web/content/blogg/2022-03-network.md

 «layer two bridging» approach (with software defined switches, routers, floating ip addresses etc), please read the full post to understand the implications.
 It does not work the way you think :-).
-Prerequisites for understanding the post is basic knowledge of CIDR notation and IP protocols (TCP,UDP,ICMP)
+Prerequisites for understanding the post is basic knowledge of CIDR notation, IP protocols (TCP,UDP,ICMP) and IP based access control.

 {{< /ingress >}}